Publications

 Nursery World, 1991

-Discovering why children need to build dens and how this activity can support children's learning, well-being, and behaviour in the nursery setting.
+Discovering why children need to build dens and how this activity can support children's learning, well-being, and behavior, in the nursery setting.
 In addition how den making can be used as an adult activity in team building, self and professional development.

 Meeting Challenge; Taking Risks

-Getting outdoors to explore can lead to healthy risk-taking to support growth, development and well being.
-This approach encourages the understanding of safety and supports the notion of safeguarding children to take healthy risks which support the development of self-confidence, understanding of self in relation to the immediate outdoor environment, the world around us and other people.
+understanding of self in relation to the immediate outdoor environment, the world around us and other people.
 The approach enables children to meet the healthy challenges found in the outdoor environment so that they can learn to understand danger and dangerous situations.

 Structured Physical Play